jeherringer/accessibility-worksheet/README.md

 <p> There are a number of accessibility problems that will be found using automated checkers.
 However, there are a lot of common issues that do not get picked up by automated checkers and need to be manually assessed to determine if they are WCAG violations or not. </p>

+<p> Take a look through the website and see how many errors you can find!</p>